ecresswell/tauntonfestival/_news/2014-10-12-taunton-young-singer-and-taunton-young-musician-application-forms-now-available.md

 <section>

-                    <p>The application forms for <a href="/events/music-festival/taunton-young-singer/" title="Taunton Young Singer">Taunton Young Singer</a> and <a href="/events/music-festival/taunton-young-musician/" title="Taunton Young Musician">Taunton Young Musician</a> are now available, along with the competition rules for 2014/15.
+                    <p>The application forms for <a href="{{ "/events/music-festival/taunton-young-singer/" | prepend: site.github.url }}" title="Taunton Young Singer">Taunton Young Singer</a> and <a href="{{ "/events/music-festival/taunton-young-musician/" | prepend: site.github.url }}" title="Taunton Young Musician">Taunton Young Musician</a> are now available, along with the competition rules for 2014/15.
 Please follow the purple links for more information!</p>

 </section>